Department 1: Horse

-- To enter: download the entry form below and follow the instructions or use the Horse Entry Blank found below of in the online Harford Fair Premium Book.
+- To enter: download the entry form below and follow the instructions or use the Horse Entry Blank found below.
 Entries must be accompanied with a copy of CVI/Health Certificate with vaccinations listed and a copy of negative Coggins report.

 - The rules printed herein are made a part of the conditions under which all entries of exhibitors are made.
 Exhibitors are respectfully requested to read carefully, thereby avoiding any confusion before, during and after the Fair.

 - Stock to enter Sunday, August 14th, after 1:30 PM to Monday, August 15th at 2:00 Upon your arrival at the fairgrounds, check in with one of the superintendents who will direct you to the stalls or space your stock is to occupy.

 - If you desire any information concerning the business of the exhibition, pay no attention to rumors or hearsay, but go directly to the superintendents who will take pleasure in giving you all the information you

 - If stabling facilities are filled prior to closing date, we will close halter class entries at that